The Vermont Statutes Online

 § 103-101.
 General law applies

-(b) The Town of Bennington shall have all the powers and functions conferred upon towns and villages by the Constitution and general laws of this State and shall also have all implied powers necessary to implement such powers and functions;
+(b) The Town of Bennington shall have all the powers and functions conferred upon towns and villages by the Constitution and laws of the State and shall also have all implied powers necessary to implement such powers and functions.

-(c) The powers and functions conferred upon the Town of Bennington by this charter shall be in addition to the powers and functions conferred upon the Town by laws now in force or hereafter enacted.
+(c) The powers and functions conferred upon the Town of Bennington by this charter shall be in addition to the powers and functions conferred upon the Town by the laws of the State.
 Nothing in this charter shall be construed as a limitation upon such powers and functions.
 (Amended 2019, No. M-8, § 1, eff.
 June 10, 2019.)

 § 103-102.
 Additional Town powers